talyssonoc/structure/docs/schema-concept/circular-references-and-dynamic-types.md

 ### Custom identifier

-If for some reason you can't rely in the class name, be it because you're using a compiler that strip class names or create a dynamic one, you can explicitly set one.
+If for some reason you can't rely on the class name, be it because you're using a compiler that strips class names or creates a dynamic one, you can explicitly set an indentifier.

 To do that, in the second argument of the `attributes` function (e.g. the options) you should add a `identifier` key and set it to be the string with the identifier of that type and then use that custom value everywhere this type is needed dynamically: